 WHAT IS A SESSION LIKE?

-Reiki is administered through the hands of a Reiki practitioner with the client lying fully clothed on a massage table.
-A session usually lasts between 45 minutes to an hour and a half and shorter sessions are also possible.
-The Reiki practitioner places his or her hands at locations around the head and shoulders, abdomen and on the legs and feet.
-Tissue is not manipulated.
-The practitioner’s hands are simply held at each location, lightly touching or slightly away from the body.
-Reiki energy flows from the practitioner’s hands and into the client’s body and energy field.
-A Reiki session feels like a wonderful flowing radiance that surrounds and fills the client and includes feelings of relaxation, peace and well-being that also promote healing.
+Reiki is healing energy that can be accumulated and guided by the mind and sent anywhere, anytime or administered through the hands of a Reiki practitioner.
+It is preferred but not required that the recipient of the healing energy be in a resting position.
+A session usually lasts between 45 minutes to an hour and a half with 60 minutes being considered a standard session.
+However shorter sessions are also possible and have value.
+The Reiki practitioner directs the healing energy to the recipients body and energy field to locations around the head and shoulders, the back, abdomen and on the legs, knees and feet.
+Reiki energy flows from the practitioner by the use of an ancient Reiki symbol that transcends time and space.
+A Reiki session feels like a wonderful flowing radiance that surrounds and fills you with feelings of relaxation, peace and well-being that also promotes healing.

 Reiki energy allows muscles to relax and increases blood flow to treated areas, which in turn quickens the healing process.
 Practitioners and clients report help with stress, headaches, insomnia, upset stomach, sprains and other minor conditions.
 Occasionally, miraculous results are reported.
 Reiki also promotes psychological healing, including release of anger, fear, worry, sadness and other unhealthy feelings and replaces them with self-worth, confidence and tranquility.